-It’s actually legal to smoke and possess marijuana in a lot of countries, what is different about Uruguay’s legislation is that for the first time a national government will take charge of the entire supply chain – from crop to distribution point.
+It’s actually legal to smoke and possess marijuana in a lot of countries.
+What is different about Uruguay’s legislation is that for the first time a national government has taken charge of the entire supply chain – from crop to distribution point.
 That’s the radical thing.

 But anyone that knows Uruguayan politics will not be surprised at the seemingly audacious political policy.